panoply/spx/docs/src/views/docs/getting-started/what-is-spx.md

 # What is SPX?

 SPX is a lightweight JavaScript library ({{ meta.gzipSize }} gzip) designed for static, SaaS, and server-side powered web applications.
 It performs HTML pre-fetching over the wire and utilizes the response to carry-out morphed replacements.
-The module operates navigation in an idle state, maintaining an in-memory cache of fetched pages to prevent subsequent requests.
-It conducts morphed renders between visits and supports component integration.
+The module performs navigation in an idle state, maintains an in-memory cache, applies morphed rendering between visits and supports component integration.

 {% include 'include/comparison' %}